Same-day Filing

 How to Start an LLC

-The Articles of Organization is a legal document required to form a limited liability company (LLC) in Arizona.
+The Articles of Organization are legal document required to form a limited liability company (LLC) in Arizona.
 This document is filed with the Arizona Corporation Commission and includes important information about the LLC, such as its name, purpose, and management structure.

 In Arizona, the Articles of Organization must include the name of the LLC, the name and address of the registered agent, and the names and addresses of the members or managers of the LLC.
 The document must also state the LLC's purpose, which can be broad or specific, and the duration of the LLC, which can be perpetual or for a specified period of time